- Preview of Chapters 2-24

 The Feast of Sukkot in the Messianic Age will serve as the instrument to universally unite the nation and people of Israel with the Gentile nations and peoples together into a single united Commonwealth of Israel.
-Ruling over this kingdom will be the Messiah our sovereign Lord who is appointed by the Holy One to be the Judge (HaShofet) over all of the peoples and nations of the earth (Zechariah 14:9, 17; Isaiah 2:4):
+Ruling over this kingdom will be the Messiah our sovereign ruler who is appointed by the Holy One to be the Judge (HaShofet) over all of the peoples and nations of the earth (1, 2, 3).
+Through the rule of M’shico (His Messiah):

-Adonai will be king over all the earth; in that day Adonai will be the only One, and His name the only One.
+HaShem will be King over all the earth; in that day HaShem will be the only One, and His Name the only One.

 “And it will be that whichever of the families of the earth does not go up to Jerusalem [and its sacred district , where at its center the holy Temple resides] to worship the King, the Adonai of hosts, there will be no rain on them.”

-At this time the People of Israel will fulfill our destiny to be a “light to the nations.”
+At this time our people of Israel will fulfill our destiny to be a “light to the nations.”

-Our nation of Israel will be a nation of humble priests and kings who will act as Servant-leaders to all of the Gentile nations and peoples of the world.
-People from all of the Gentile nations of the world will regularly come to seek the Adonai of Hosts in the Sacred District of Jerusalem to entreat His favor:
+Our nation of Israel will be a nation of humble priests and kings who will act as Servant-leaders to all of the Gentile nations, peoples, and families of the world.
+People from all of the Gentile nations of the world will regularly come to woship Adonai our Father and our God in the (center) of His Sacred District of Jerusalem.
+At that time:

-We (Israel) shall extend hospitality (Hachnasat Orichim) to the gentile nations and peoples (Bringing in the Guests).
+Israel shall extend hospitality (Hachnasat Orichim) to the Gentile nations and peoples (Bring in the Guests).

-Therefore, in those days ten gentile men from all the nations will grasp the garment of one Jew [to receive favor and blessing from Avinu Shebashamayim], saying, “Let us go with you, for we have heard that the Al-Mighty One is with you.”
-Therefore, to humbly help and serve them; not to ‘pridefully’ lord it over them (cf. 1, 2, 3, 4):
+Therefore, in those days ten gentile men from all the nations will grasp the garment of one Yehudi (Jew) [to receive favor and blessing from Adonai Avinu], saying, “Let us go with you, for we have heard that God is with you.”
+Therefore, the Gentiles will know that we (Israel) are there in to humbly help (serve) them; not to pridefully lord it over them or hurt them in any way (cf. 1, 2, 3, 4):